Professionals and Stress

 Apart from workplace stress, managing home and family within the limited time available and maintaining the work-life balance can cause severe health problems in the working professional today.
 Managing stress is imperative for the health of the professionals, the progress of the organisations that they work for and for all-round economic development.

 “We Need To Do A Better Job Of Putting Ourselves Higher On Our Own ‘To Do’ List”- Michelle Obama.
 This quote is very relevant to a professional today.
 He needs to prioritize his work and first in the 'To-Do' list should be his own health and taking care of his family.
 Great achievements will mean nothing if it is at the cost of one's own health and the health of one's near and dear ones.
 Spending time with the family, taking time off work, taking short breaks during work is very important.

 Lifestyle changes help

 We often read or hear about many highly successful professionals who succumb to heart attacks and strokes at a very young age.
 Many have become victims of addiction.
 They take to alcohol and smoking which are dangerous and can cause serious health problems.
 Mental disorders like depression and suicidal tendencies have become common among youngsters today.
-There is an urgent need to address stress among working professionals today.
+It is very important to address stress among working professionals today.